Nqsir/Buttons-NavigationToolBar-matplotlib/README.md

   - name.png => 24x24 pixels
   - name_large.png => 48x48 pixels

+First add your images to to the matplotlib library :

 In that case I wanted to add 1 button ('Quit') so that gave me :
 ```